 Conquer the Jedi Training Academy Obstacle Course

-Originally we planned for the whole thing to be in our backyard, but because of rain the night before and all morning, we moved much of it to the driveway, small front yard of our house.
-We ended up having parents at almost activity to help kids easily transition from one to another, which was a huge help!
+Originally we planned for the whole thing to be in our backyard, but because of rain the night before and all morning, we moved much of it to the driveway and small front yard of our house.
+We ended up having parents at almost every activity to help kids easily transition from one to another, which was a huge help!

 The games included:

 Bombing the death star (a corn hole board with a death star on it that I made out of silver card stock)

 Stepping over lava blobs: The lava blobs were orange and red balloons nailed to a board with a disposable red tablecloth beneath the board

 Blast Darth Vader and the Storm Trooper: I nailed two masks that Elias had in his dress up collection to a board and the kids fired at them with small nerf guns (this was everyone’s favorite in the obstacle course)

 Launch space fliers (frisbees): Using a mini frisbee golf set that I bought from Target 90% off the summer before, we made this a space fliers game where the kids needed to get a frisbee in the basket.

 Toss the meteors: We took a ladderball game (another 90% off Target find) and said that this was “toss the meteors”.

 Find 10 Darth Vaders: After the obstacle course, the kids got to go on a scavenger hunt to find 10 Darth Vaders.
 These were Darth Vader eggs that I bought 50% off after Easter at Target.
 I also bought some R2D2 jelly bean holders and we hid three of those.
 If the kids found one of the R2D2s, they received a special Yoda prize basket (again, Easter clearance find).